 The concept of employee representation on boards-known as "co-determination"-is popular in Europe and featured in the presidential platforms of Senators Bernie Sanders and Elizabeth Warren.
+Similar to the Business Roundtables statement on Corporate Purpose, co-determination stems from the idea that businesses should serve employee stakeholders as well as shareholders and are often brought by employee groups.

-Shareholder resolutions on the topic averaged only 2.5% support last year, but the proponents clearly want to keep the issue alive in the run-up to the 2020 elections.
+According to Alliance Advisors, shareholder proposals on employee representation remain unpopular with shareholders, averaging only 2.5% support last year.
+It remains to be seen if proponents will continue to keep the issue alive after the 2020 election.